Project-Counter/cop5/source/appendices/b-changes-from-previous-releases/01-changes-from-counter-release-4.rst

      - The R5 report provides equivalent metrics as well as additional metrics related to item full-text requests.

    * - Title Report 1: Number of Successful Requests for Journal Full-Text Articles and Book Sections by Month and Title
-     - Title Master Report
+     - Title Report
-     - The Title Master Report offers a single report for books and journals and can show the usage broken down by Section_Type.
+     - The Title Report offers a single report for books and journals and can show the usage broken down by Section_Type.

    * - Title Report 1 Mobile: Number of Successful Requests for Journal Full-Text Articles and Book Sections by Month and Title (formatted for normal browsers/delivered to mobile devices AND formatted for mobile devices/delivered to mobile devices
      - Eliminated (no equivalent)
      - Capturing usage by mobile devices is less relevant with the responsive design of most sites.
 The variety of mobile devices also makes it difficult, as does the fact that today’s smartphones have screen resolutions exceeding those of some desktops.

    * - Title Report 2: Access Denied to Full-Text Items by Month, Title and Category
-     - Title Master Report
+     - Title Report
-     - The Title Master Report offers a single report for books and journals and includes the options to show Access Denied metrics.
+     - The Title Report offers a single report for books and journals and includes the options to show Access Denied metrics.

    * - Title Report 3: Number of Successful Item Requests by Month, Title and Page Type
-     - Title Master Report
+     - Title Report
-     - The Title Master Report offers a single report for books and journals and can show Requests metrics.
+     - The Title Report offers a single report for books and journals and can show Requests metrics.

    * - Title Report 3 Mobile: Number of Successful Item Requests by Month, Title and Page Type (formatted for normal browsers/delivered to mobile devices AND formatted for mobile devices/delivered to mobile devices
      - Eliminated (no equivalent)